nuxt-modules/shopify/README.md

 #### Storefront API example

-You can use the `useStorefront` utility to access the storefront API:
+You can use the `useStorefront` utility to access the storefront API.

+> [!WARNING]
+> The public access key will be exposed publicly in the nuxt runtime config.
+> If you want to stay fully server side, set a private access token instead: `clients > storefront > privateAccessToken`

 ```typescript
 // ~/server/api/products.ts